BAMresearch/FEniQS/README.md

 # FEniQS
-A library for simulating static/quasi-static structural mechanics problems in FEniCS.

-FEniQS contains the following main modules:
+A library for simulating static/quasi-static structural mechanics problems in FEniCS, which contains the following main modules:

 **structure:**